2023 Legislative Tracker

 Department of Food and Agriculture: resilient and higher-welfare grant program.

 This bill would require the [Department of Food and Agriculture] to establish and administer a resilient and higher-welfare grant program to support the implementation of higher standards of care and more climate-smart farming practices by providing education materials, outreach, and incentives to producers and processors seeking to improve farm animal welfare and increase capacity to meet growing demand for higher-welfare and welfare-certified products, to comply with regulatory requirements, and to make necessary climate adaptations.
+The bill would require the department to conduct outreach and education to producers and processors with regard to the program and to publish an annual a report on or before January 1, 2029, on its internet website summarizing the results of the program.

 30%